Victoria Villarruel: Vice-presidency

 As Vice President, Villarruel has opposed plans by Javier Milei to deploy the Argentine military to intervene in domestic security operations, particularly in the context of increasing drug-related violence in Rosario, saying that "The role of the armed forces is not to fight civilians."
 Villarruel also opposed the Milei government's agreement with the United Kingdom over the Falkland Islands, describing it as "contrary to the interests of our nation".
 Following a complaint by the French Football Federation after racist chants by Argentinian football players against French player Kylian Mbappé, Villarruel stated, "No colonialist country is going to intimidate us because of a stadium chant nor for speaking truths that they do not want to admit."

 Villaruel also found herself in conflict with Milei's fiscal austerity measures.
 In July 2025, after proposals opposed by Milei to increase pensions and disability allowances passed in the Senate, which is also headed by the Villaruel as vice president, Milei called her "stupid" and "a traitor" on social media.
 In response, Villaruel told him to "grow up".
+Since then, they have developed a strained and avoidant relationship.